When it comes to CRM solutions there are so many options and features to think about that oftentime, the contacts section gets overlooked.

 For those of you looking to upgrade your existing CRM system or use a new one, this blog can be a lucky break.
 In this blog you’ll find why CRM contacts are important.
 Along with that, you’ll learn what a standard CRM solution should provide when it comes to contact management, and some proven ways to grow your contacts lists.

-CRM Contacts: An Introduction
+What are CRM Contacts: An Introduction

 The term contact can create some confusion for new CRM users.
 Usually contacts designates an individual/company who has purchased your product or service.
 Although sometimes contacts and leads are used interchangeably in marketing contexts, they mean drastically different things.
 The difference between a contact and a lead is that leads are prospective clients, whereas contacts are usually existing ones.